tangly-team/tangly-os/net.tangly.erp.ui/readme.md

 </dependency>
 ```

-The library can be included in Gradle as
+Include the library in your Gradle configuration as:

 ```groovy
     implementation "net.tangly.erp:ui:0.2.7"